utelecon/utelecon.github.io/en/oc/index.md

     - If you do not have a computer that meets the above mentioned requirements, please consult with your faculty or graduate school.
 (For example, the College of Arts and Sciences can [lend out computers](https://www.c.u-tokyo.ac.jp/campuslife/online-lectures.html) (in Japanese).)
 - **Headset and earphones**: When taking online classes in an empty classroom on campus, you will need a headset or earphones to listen to the class without disturbing other students in the same classroom.
 A headset equipped with a microphone is recommended when purchasing one.

-### Class Location Information

-The classrooms where face-to-face classes are held can be viewed in the "Syllabus" section of the **UTAS** introduced above.

-To participate in a “simultaneous interactive” online class, you will need to know the URL of the web conference.
-This information is normally posted in the “Online course information” section of the **ITC-LMS** introduced above.
-However, depending on the class, the lecturer may inform you of the URL through other means.
-Please refer to the “[How to Obtain the Online Class URL (for Students)](url)” regarding other ways of obtaining the URL.

 ## When You Need help

 If you have any problems, difficulties, or concerns regarding online classes, please consult the **[Technical Support Desk](/en/support/)**.
 Common Supporters (student staff) and faculty members will assist you in solving any problem you may have.